-There’s a lot of confusion about the difference between rebuilt and salvage titles.
+There’s a lot of confusion about the difference between salvage and rebuilt titles.
 They’re similar because they both involve totaled vehicles.
 Here’s a quick definition of each type of title and how they differ:

-A vehicle branded “rebuilt” means that it was once declared a total loss.
-A car totaled by its insurance company receives a salvage title and can’t be driven.
-To upgrade the title to rebuilt, the car must meet safety requirements and pass an inspection.
-Once a car is repaired and declared roadworthy, it receives a rebuilt branded title from the state.
+A vehicle branded “rebuilt” was once declared a total loss by its insurance company and branded as a salvage.
+This designation means the car is undrivable until it meets safety requirements and passes an inspection.
+Once repaired and declared roadworthy, it receives a state-assigned reconstructed title.

-States often have different requirements for a car to be drivable and get a rebuilt title.
+States often have different requirements for certification reconditioned cars.
 Some may require an inspection, while others could only require it to go through a checklist, such as in Washington state.
-Be sure to check with your state’s laws on totaled vehicles to learn know how or if you can sufficiently repair your vehicle to obtain one.
+Be sure to check with your state’s laws on totaled vehicle reconditioning to learn how or if you can sufficiently repair yours to get one.

-Here are some steps that you might need to carry out to obtain a revived or rebuilt salvage title:
+Here are some steps that you might need to carry out to obtain a rebuilt or rebuilt-salvage title: